uconneeb/systseminar/schedule.md

 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

 ### Feb.
+24, 2021

+Mark Stukel will lead discussion on this paper, which reviews approaches to detecting and characterizing introgression using phylogenomic data:

+MS Hibbins and MW Hahn.
+2021.
+[Phylogenomic approaches to detecting and characterizing introgression](https://doi.org/10.32942/osf.io/uahd8) EcoEvoRxiv 8 Feb 2021.

+### Feb.
 17, 2021

 Elizabeth Jockusch will lead the discussion on the following paper: